-The 2022 Mazda BT-50 range gets a smaller engine option like its Isuzu D-Max twin, a sportier-looking GT SP trim level in line with other Mazda models, and a more user-friendly lane assist system.
+The 2022 Mazda BT-50 range gets a smaller engine option like its Isuzu D-Max twin, a sportier-looking SP trim level in line with other Mazda models, and a more user-friendly lane assist system.

 The updated model range arrives in January 2022, with pricing to be revealed closer to launch.